 McKnight Artist Fellowships for Ceramic Artists

-- Your work must demonstrate a sustained level of accomplishment, commitment, and excellence.
+- Are mid-career with a body of work that demonstrates a sustained level of accomplishment, commitment, and artistic excellence.

 Schedule and Application Process